 So, you’re just about to launch your integrated campaign– you’ve optimized it for the right channels and keywords, you’re using a wide range of tactics, and you’ve conducted the research to nail down the right target audience.
-But you might be overlooking an important part – a documented strategy in the form of a B2B marketing playbook.
+But you might be overlooking one important part – a documented strategy in the form of a B2B marketing playbook.

 Clients might not see the immediate ROI of a playbook – why would you pay to put together a marketing playbook if there is no clear added value?

-But before we explain why a playbook matters and why leaders see it as a positive marketing investment, we first will answer your questions ‘what is a marketing playbook? ‘and what to include.
+But before we explain why a playbook matters and why leaders see it as a positive marketing investment, we first will answer the questions: what is a marketing playbook? and what to include in it.

 What is a Marketing Playbook?

-A playbook is a document used to outline your strategy for campaigns or initiatives and may include the following information:
+A marketing playbook is a document used to outline your strategy for campaigns or initiatives and may include the following information:

-- Outline and align business goals for all team members or departments involved;
+- Business goals for all team members or departments involved;

-- Outline key messages and roles for all involved; and
+- Key messages and roles for all involved; and

-- Set a quality standard for content to ensure it remains consistent.
+- Quality standards for content to ensure it remains consistent.

 At Pace Creative, playbooks are part of our standard project process, and we use them as a kind of blueprint for all KPI-driven communication and marketing related projects, campaigns, and strategies.

 What to include

 Depending on what you want to achieve with your campaign, you might include the following in your B2B marketing playbook: